 Let’s Talk Managed Mobility!

 Today, smartphones, tablets, and other mobile devices have become the preferred devices for personal computing, information gathering, and entertainment.
 We see millions of applications have been created and introduced to the world.
 There has been a constant debate about which mobile apps are better – mobile cloud applications or native apps.
+What side of cloud application development are you on?
 In this article, let us look at the differences between native apps and mobile cloud apps.

 What is Native App?